rivoduck/wowzator/README.md

 This tool is an interactive commandline Configuration Manager, it has been created to help keeping the configuration aligned across multiple Wowza servers.

-This tool is a configuration manager that lists and compares configuration information about vhosts, applications, smil files, transcoding templates, mediacache items and other parameters.
+This tool uses a shell-like syntax to list and compare configuration information about vhosts, applications, smil files, transcoding templates, mediacache items and other parameters.

 It has no database, it just lazy-fetches configuration information through the Wowza REST APIs to show and compare configuration info.